hackergrrl/bisecting-numbers/README.md

 `'50'` is a valid bisecting number.

-However, it's superpower is that it provides the means to bisect an integer into an integer subsystem:
+However, its superpower is that it provides the means to bisect an integer into an integer subsystem:

 ```js